richardhyy/ice-vscode/README.md

 ## Extension Settings

-FlowChat exposes the following configuration options:

-- `flowchat.openai.apiKey`: Your OpenAI API key
-- `flowchat.anthropic.apiKey`: Your Anthropic API key
-- `flowchat.poe.apiKey`: Your Poe API key

-You can also view the script for a built-in provider by clicking the provider name in the VSCode status bar, selecting "Configure", and then "Open Provider Script".
+You can view the script settings for a built-in provider by clicking the provider name in the VSCode status bar, selecting "Configure".
+Provider code can also be opened from this menu.

 ## Creating Custom Providers

 FlowChat supports custom LLM providers written in JavaScript.
 Provider scripts use a format similar to Tampermonkey to declare configuration entries.

-_(Include example provider script if available)_

 ## Known Issues